-ICMR (Indian Council of Medical Research) holds a national level examination for determining the eligibility of Indian National candidates for the award of Junior Research Fellowships (JRF) for admission to the Ph.D / Research Programme.
-The award of JRF is made on merit basis by holding a National level entrance examination.
-The award of Junior Research Fellowship to the successful eligible candidates will depend on their finding placement in a medical college / hospital / university / national laboratory / institution of higher learning and research as applicable.
-Test for ICMR JRF fellowship are conducted at the seven centres viz.
-Chandigarh, Chennai, Delhi, Kolkata, Hyderabad, Guwahati and Mumbai once a year.
+ICMR (Indian Council of Medical Research) holds a national level examination for determining the eligibility of Indian National candidates for the award of Junior Research Fellowships (JRF) for admission to the PhD. / Research Programme.
+The award of JRF is made on a merit basis by holding a National level entrance examination.
+The award of Junior Research Fellowship to the successful eligible candidates will depend on their finding placement in a medical college/hospital/university / national laboratory/institution of higher learning and research as applicable.
+Test for ICMR JRF fellowship is conducted at the seven centres viz.
+Chandigarh, Chennai, Delhi, Kolkata, Hyderabad, Guwahati, and Mumbai once a year.

 Admission notice: March/April.